New Texas voting bill deepens growing disparities in how Americans can cast their ballots

 At least 18 states enacted 30 laws restricting access to voting this year as of mid-July, according to an analysis by the nonpartisan Brennan Center for Justice.

-That includes 11 states — nine of which supported Trump in 2020 — that just imposed restrictions, and seven other states that both restricted and expanded voting access.
-Separately, another 18 states — nearly all of which backed President Biden — enacted laws that solely expanded access, the analysis shows.
+That includes 11 states — nine of which supported Trump in 2020 — that only imposed restrictions, and seven other states that both restricted and expanded voting access.
+Separately, an additional 18 states — nearly all of which backed President Biden — enacted laws that solely expanded access, the analysis shows.

-Roughly 55 million voters live in states that tightened election rules, while another 70 million live in states that made voting easier, according to a similar analysis last week by the nonpartisan Voting Rights Lab, which tracks developments in state election law.
-The report assumes Gov. Greg Abbott (R) will sign Texas’s contentious voting bill into law, which he has vowed to do.
+Roughly 55 million voters live in states that tightened election rules, while about 70 million live in states that made voting easier, according to a similar analysis last week by the nonpartisan Voting Rights Lab, which tracks developments in state election law.
+The report assumes that Gov. Greg Abbott (R) will sign Texas’s contentious voting bill into law, which he has vowed to do.

 “We’re seeing two different democracies developing in terms of access to the ballot,” said Liz Avore, the group’s vice president for law and policy, calling it a “fault line developing across the country.”